Gengoroh Tagame: Early life and career

 Tagame was born in Kamakura on February 3, 1964, into a family distantly descended from samurai.
-The youngest of two brothers, Tagame was forbidden from reading manga as a child with the exception of the works of Osamu Tezuka, which his parents believed had literary merit.
+The younger of two brothers, Tagame was forbidden from reading manga as a child with the exception of the works of Osamu Tezuka, which his parents believed had literary merit.
 He became exposed to a broader array of manga by reading shōnen (boys' comics) stories in barber shop waiting rooms, notably the works of horror authors Kazuo Umezu and Go Nagai, whose manga often featured violent and sexual themes.
 He began drawing as a child, and by middle school was drawing amateur comics for his classmates and teachers.
 In his early teens he began drawing pornographic manga after reading novels by the Marquis de Sade and discovering the magazine Renaissance, which re-printed material from underground BDSM manga zines; Tagame has remarked that he discovered his interest in BDSM before he realized he was gay.

 He became aware of his homosexuality after watching films featuring "naked and bound men" (such as the Italian Hercules series and Charlton Heston in Planet of the Apes) and discovering the gay men's magazine Sabu (magazine)|Sabu.
 He found that he was uninterested in stories in Sabu focused on romance, and drawn to stories that focused on sadomasochism.
 In high school Tagame began writing manga professionally, and contributed to the manga magazine June in 1982 under a pen name.
 June was a yaoi (male-male romance manga, also known as boys' love or BL) magazine that targeted a primarily female readership, and was noted for its avant-garde stories with complex plots and social realism; Tagame's first story in June focused on a "pretty boy who cross dresses" whose father is murdered by his boyfriend.
 Tagame struggled with his sexuality and interest in sadomasochism through high school, and did not come out until his freshman year of college.

 Upon graduating high school Tagame moved to Tokyo to study graphic design at Tama Art University against the wishes of his parents, who expected him to attend the University of Tokyo and become a banker.
 Throughout college he submitted gay erotic stories, illustrations, and manga to Barazoku, René, and other gay and BL magazines under a variety of pseudonyms.
 He eventually settled on the pen name "Gengoroh Tagame"; both words are Japanese terms for different species of water bugs, which Tagame chose to differentiate himself from the "macho or romantic" pen names used by other gay Japanese artists.
 While on a student art tour of Europe, Tagame discovered the American leather magazine Drummer at a bookshop in London.
 The magazine featured homoerotic and fetishistic illustrations by western artists such as Tom of Finland, Rex, and Bill Ward, and would heavily influence Tagame's art.
 After graduating university he began to work as a commercial graphic designer and later art director, while continuing to write manga and prose fiction.